andrewacashner/hearingfaithms/chapters/chapter-3.md

-proclaimed in their midst (Scripture, preaching, liturgy) as signs pointing first to the angels' song in Bethlehem, and to hear and heed the angel's exhortation to the shepherds to seek out the "sign" of "a child wrapped in swaddling clothes and lying in a manger" (Luke 2:XXX).
+proclaimed in their midst (Scripture, preaching, liturgy) as signs pointing first to the angels' song in Bethlehem, and to hear and heed the angel's exhortation to the shepherds to seek out the "sign" of "a child wrapped in swaddling clothes and lying in a manger" (Lk 2:12).
 The Christ child they found was at this "infant" stage of life, not a speaker of divine words, but was the very Word himself---as Augustine says, "a voice of flesh."

-Augustine uses the voice as an extended metaphor for understanding the actual process of Christ's Incarnation.
+Augustine uses the voice as an extended metaphor for understanding the actual process of Christ's Incarnation; this conception of the voice opens up the possibility for later interpreters of connecting the Christ-child's voice to music.
-^[XXX  which is why music can then be added on ] Augustine uses the peculiar features of the voice to defend the doctrine that Christ was not "changed" into flesh, but "remained the Son of God" even "having been made the Son of Man."
+Augustine uses the peculiar features of the voice to defend the doctrine that Christ was not "changed" into flesh, but "remained the Son of God" even "having been made the Son of Man."
-[@Augustine:SermonesPL, 1002, Sermo 187, In Natali Domini 4:
+[@Augustine:SermonesPL, 1002, Sermo 187, In Natali Domini 4 XXX:
 "manentem Dei filium, factum hominis filium."]
-^[XXX  rest of quote ]
 The Word of God existed from eternity, Augustine teaches, drawing on his learning in rhetoric and language (as also expressed in his treatise *De musica*).